pulin-chhangawala/CS111/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please feel free to submit a pull request.

+## License
+This repository is licensed under the GPU-3.0 License.
+See the LICENSE file for more details.

+## Contact
+If you have any questions or need further assistance, feel free to reach out to me at [pulinchhangawala@gmail.com].